venkatesh2090/TodoList/README.md

 # TODO List server

-This is a server made in nodejs, express and postgreSQL for managing tasks using TODO Lists
+This is a http server of TODO Lists

-## Pre-build requirements
+## Technologies Used
+- Nodejs
+- Expressjs
+- PostgreSQL
-- docker
+- Bootstrap

 ## Run app locally
 ```bash